 The SLM Grief Support Group meets at 10:30 a.m. on the second Sunday of each month in the Pastoral Center.

-Providence St. Joseph Health is collaborating on a State-wide initiative to bring whole person care into our hospitals and communities.
-Whole Person Care means patients are involved in decisions about their care, families receive help supporting loved ones who are ill and caregivers receive help coping with the strains of care-giving.
-St. Lawrence has taken on the challenge of piloting a new ministry focused on whole person care in our parish.
-For more information contact our pastoral care hotline at (310) 540-0329 ext.
-540.
+Providence St. Joseph Health is collaborating on a Statewide initiative to bring whole-person care into our hospitals and communities.
+Whole Person Care means patients are involved in decisions about their care, families receive help supporting loved ones who are ill, and caregivers receive help coping with the strains of caregiving.
+St. Lawrence has taken on the challenge of piloting a new ministry focused on whole-person care in our parish.

 We are women and men, daughters, sisters, parents, grandparents.
 We are people of love and people of hope.
 We have experienced loss and have emerged stronger than we were before.
 We see a deep brokenness in people we meet and long to help them.
 We see the isolation so many feel and want to reach out.
 If you let us, we’d like to be by your side as you journey from where you are now to a new place of forgiveness and peace.